zbalkan/PANhunt/README.md

 The script allows for a configuration to be written that will default the application with settings such that you don't need to repeatedly specify exclude/include paths or the test PANs to exclude.

-## Changelog

-This for includes a full architectural change to allow extending the scanning capabilities by providing a new scanner.
-It is more modular and has more file searching capabilities.
-It means there is a performance impact for the sake of accuracy.

-### v1.5

-- Python version is now minimum 3.9
-- The progress bars removed
-- Each file within a container now considered a separate file
-- Nested archive file handling problem fixed
-- Removed unmask option
-- Added `size limit` for files to large file search configurable
-- Minimized memory footprint of PANs by removing them ASAP
-- Removed verbose flag

-### v1.4

-- Removed file extension based filtering.
-Now it relies on `magic` results.

-### v1.3

-- Migrated to Python 3
-- Used file type detection via `python-magic` instead of depending on file extensions only.
-- A default text log capability is added for the sake of accountability.
-- Text report now accepts only directory as an argument while the name is fixed.
-  - Text report filename template: `panhunt_<timestamp>.report`
-- An optional JSON formatted report generation capability is added for integration with 3rd parties.
-Parameter accepts the target directory.
-  - JSON report filename template: `panhunt_<timestamp>.json`
-- A flag `-q` (quiet) is added to disable terminal output be used when it is integrated with other tools.
-- A flag `-f` (filepath) is added to enable sigle-file scans.
-Great for FIM integration.
-- `.eml` and `.mbox` file scanning capability is added.
-- PDF file scanning capability is added.
-OCR is not working as expected yet.

-**NB!** There is at least 20% performance impact after refactoring.
-There are no performance improvements tried yet.